 It was quite a change, but, luckily, numerous software emerged due to it, making communication, review, and project management easier than ever.

-Among the most utilized tools are Krock and Shotgrid (previously, or how everyone in the industry is ised to call it – Shotgun), both of which have similarities and differences that make up their software.
-Today we’ll see which software is the best fit for your team – Krock or Shotgrid.
+Among the most utilized tools are Krock and Shotgrid (previously, or how everyone in the industry is used to call it – Shotgun), both of which have similarities and differences that make up their software.
+Today we’ll see which software best fits your team – Krock or Shotgrid.

 Project Management Features

 With Shotgrid, you can track projects in real-time when you set up a production pipeline.
 You can color-code each project and state the timeline, schedule, and plan what team and employees go with what project.
 This way, you can manage your resources better.
 You can also see production data for all of your projects since Shotgrid offers automatic grids and charts that state which projects are pending, in review, finished, etc.